psi-chi/study/Formulas.md

   * Surface area = 4πr²
 - Number of faces + Number of vertices = Number of edges + 2
 - Regular polygon area = 1/2 × p × Perpendicular distance from the centre to any side
+- Number of diagonals in n-sided convex polygon = n(n - 3)/2

 ## Trigonometry